Post-glitch Recovery and the Neutron Star Structure: The Vela Pulsar: Results and Discussions

-The relaxation behavior of this glitch has never been investigated before.
+The relaxation behaviour of this glitch has never been investigated before.
 The lower panel of Fig.~\ref{J0835-4510_59417_recovery} shows the vortex residuals, obtained after subtracting the vortex creep model predictions from the observed data, in scale of $10^{-11}$ Hz s$^{-1}$.
-We analyzed residuals between 200 and 700 days for vortex bending studies, excluding the initial 200 days due to dominant exponential recovery effects and data beyond 700 days, which warrants deep investigation.
+We analysed residuals between 200 and 700 days for vortex bending studies, excluding the initial 200 days due to dominant exponential recovery effects, and data beyond 700 days requires further investigation in existing theory.

+The Lomb–Scargle periodogram analysis of the vortex residuals (Fig.~\ref{J0835-4510_59417_lsp}) reveals several peaks, but only the first two are statistically significant.
+The strongest peak yields a FAP of 4.6 $\times$ 10$^{-13}$ and a Z-score of 7.2$\sigma$, while the latter peak has a FAP of 2.46 $\times$ 10$^{-5}$ and a Z-score of 4.1$\sigma$.
+The third peak, with a period of around 81 days, has a FAP of 0.88 and is therefore not significant; all remaining peaks have FAP values consistent with unity.
+The corresponding periods of the two significant peaks are approximately 344.0(7) and 153.5(7) days, estimated using the least-squares interpretation of the periodogram \citep{VanderPlas2018}.